Error analysis for a statistical finite element method: Introduction

-In this article, we provide estimates of the predictive error for the GP-based statFEM when the data are noisy evaluations of some \emph{deterministic} true system response function $u_t$ which is assumed to be the solution of~\eqref{eq:pde-intro} for an unknown---but deterministic---true source term $f_t$.
+In this article, we provide estimates of the predictive error for the GP-based statFEM when the data are noisy evaluations of some deterministic true system response function $u_t$ which is assumed to be the solution of~\eqref{eq:pde-intro} for an unknown---but deterministic---true source term $f_t$.
 Due to the complexity and difficulty of analysing a full statFEM approach, we consider a prototypical version that consists of a GP prior on $f$ and, possibly, a GP discrepancy term.
 Scaling and other parameters these processes may have are assumed fixed.
-Despite recent advances in understanding the behaviour of GP hyperparameters and their effect on the convergence of GP approximation~\citep{Karvonen2020, Teckentrup2020, Wynne2020}, these results are either not directly applicable in our setting or too generic in that they assume that the parameter estimates remain in some compact sets, which has not been verified for commonly used parameter estimation methods, such as maximum likelihood.
+Despite recent advances in understanding the behaviour of GP hyperparameters and their effect on the convergence of GP approximation~\citep{Karvonen2020, Teckentrup2020, Wynne2020}, these results are either not directly applicable in our setting or too generic, in that they assume that the parameter estimates remain in some compact sets, which has not been verified for commonly used parameter estimation methods, such as maximum likelihood.

 As mentioned, finite elements are needed for computation of the induced prior $u_\GP$ and the associated posterior.
 But why not simply use a readily available and explicit GP prior for $u$, such as one with a Matérn covariance kernel, instead of something that requires finite element approximations?
-The main reason (besides this being the first step towards analysing the full statFEM) is that a prior $u_\GP$, for which $\mathcal{L} u_\GP = f_\GP$, satisfies the structural constraints imposed by the PDE model and can therefore be expected to yield \emph{more accurate point estimates} and \emph{more reliable uncertainty quantification} than a more arbitrary prior if the data are generated by a solution of~\eqref{eq:pde-intro} for some source term.
+The main reason (besides this being the first step towards analysing the full statFEM) is that a prior $u_\GP$, for which $\mathcal{L} u_\GP = f_\GP$, satisfies the structural constraints imposed by the PDE model and can therefore be expected to yield more accurate point estimates and more reliable uncertainty quantification than a more arbitrary prior if the data are generated by a solution of~\eqref{eq:pde-intro} for some source term.
 We give a detailed description of the considered method in Section~\ref{sec:statfem}.